svoisen/orthrus/README.md

 The `build` subcommand will build all HTML and gemtext content, then exit.

 The `serve` subcommand will run local servers for web and gemini, watching changes to any markdown files and rebuilding content as needed.
+Each server will run on the ports defined in the `config.toml`.
+If no ports are defined, the servers default to the following:

+- Gemini: port 1965
+- Web: port 8080

 ## HTML templates